maninoblivion/nfc-amiibo/README.md

   blacklist nfc
   blacklist pn533
   ```
-  This is effectively blocks thos modules from loading at boot, you could also do:
+  This is effectively blocks those modules from loading at boot, you could also do:
   ```
   sudo rmmod nfc && sudo rmmod pn533
   ```